 • Games room

 With so much on offer and an awesome location in one of Dublin’s coolest neighbourhoods close to Trinity College and Grafton Street, this place is definitely a cheap and popular mainstay of the Dublin hostel scene.
-There’s a reason people keep coming back to this Dublin hostel.
+There’s a reason this place has over 12000 reviews on Hostelworld – people keep coming back to this Dublin hostel.

-You’ll get some great city views from up here!
+You’ll get some great city views from up here at Jacobs Inn Hostel, Dublin.

 This hostel has been ranked among the top 10 hostels in Ireland, and it’s a pretty solid hostel.
 Unlike some of the other budget hostels in Dublin, Jacobs Inn has been purpose-built.
-As such, it’s modern and nicely designed, feeling a little more like a sleek hotel than backpacker digs – especially if you opt for one of the private rooms.
+As such, it’s modern and nicely designed.
+It feels a little more like a sleek hotel than backpacker digs – especially if you opt for one of the private rooms.

 Shared spaces here are cool and contemporary, with tons of indoor plants and parquet floors, neon signs on the walls, that sort of thing.
 The interiors are definitely something to shout about compared to most hostels.
 The rooftop terrace is also something that really sells this Dublin hostel.